Hawker Hunter: P.1067

+A day interceptor powered by a single axial compressor jet engine – either the Rolls Royce AJ.65 (later known as the Avon), or the Metrovick F.9 (later known as the Armstrong Siddeley Sapphire) – was the subject of Air Ministry Specification F.43/46, in 1946.
+The interceptor was to be capable of mounting a radical weapon that would remain purely hypothetical: a 4.5 inch (114 mm) recoilless cannon.
+In response, Camm designed a swept-wing aircraft powered by a RR Avon.
+The major advantages of axial compressor jets were greater thrust and a much smaller engine diameter; the Avon engine output roughly the same power as two Rolls-Royce Derwents (the powerplant of the Gloster Meteor, which was to be replaced by the fighter proposed under F.43/46).

-In 1946, the British Air Ministry issued Specification F.43/46, which sought a daytime jet-powered interceptor aircraft.
-Camm promptly prepared a new design for a swept-winged fighter that would be powered by the upcoming Rolls-Royce Avon turbojet.
-The Avon's major advantage over the earlier Nene engine, as used in the earlier Sea Hawk, was adoption of the axial compressor, which allowed for a much smaller engine diameter and provided greater thrust; this single engine gave roughly the same power as the two Rolls-Royce Derwents of the Gloster Meteors, a fighter aircraft that would be replaced by the envisioned new aircraft.
-In March 1948, the Air Ministry issued a revised Specification F.3/48, which demanded a speed of 629 mph (1,010 km/h) at 45,000 ft (13,700 m) and a high rate of climb, while carrying an armament of four 20 mm or two 30 mm (1.18 in) cannon (rather than the large-calibre gun demanded by earlier specifications).
+In March 1948, the Air Ministry replaced Specification F.43/46 with Specification F.3/48, which demanded a speed of 629 mph (1,010 km/h) at 45,000 ft (13,700 m) and a high rate of climb, while carrying an armament of four 20 mm or two 30 mm (1.18 in) cannon (rather than the large-calibre gun demanded by the earlier specification).
+As the Hawker P.1067, Camm's 1946 design was adopted for the new Specification.
 Initially fitted with a single air intake in the nose and a T-tail, the project rapidly evolved into the more familiar Hunter shape.
 The intakes were moved to the wing roots to make room for weapons and radar in the nose, and a more conventional tail arrangement was devised as a result of stability concerns.

-In 1950, the outbreak of the Korean War and Britain's heavy involvement in this conflict led to a flurry of orders being issued; the need for capable modern interceptors was felt to be so pressing that the RAF was willing to consider accepting interim fighter aircraft while more capable fighters would continue to be pursued.
+While the RAF itself had little direct involvement in the Korean War, it underlined the need for new interceptors.
+This was felt to be so pressing that the RAF was willing to consider accepting interim fighter aircraft, while more capable fighters would continue to be pursued.
 In particular, the RAF felt that a pair of proposed fighter aircraft from Hawker Aircraft and Supermarine were of high importance and thus placed orders for these proposed fighters 'off the drawing board' in 1950.
 The reasoning behind these two aircraft being ordered in 1950 was intended to serve as an insurance policy in the event of either one of these projects failing to produce a viable aircraft; these two aircraft would later become known as the Supermarine Swift and the Hawker Hunter respectively.